AbhilashUnlink/redux-tutorial/README.md

 });

 <h1>
-now in the index.js wrap your app within provider
+In the index.js wrap your app within provider
 </h1>

 import React from "react";